S-Stephen/sails-hook-passport-cued/README.md

 Based on: [sails-hook-passport](https://github.com/jaumard/sails-hook-passport) (Which as since been deprecated)

-Implement passport.js strategies to log your users with twitter, facebook, google and more...
+Implement passport.js strategies to log your users with local, google and more...

 # INSTALL